andrewli-create/nntv/src/pages/module/an-introduction-to-midi-magic.md

 title: An Introduction to MIDI Magic
 videothumbnail: /img/amd_tn_nntv_v1.jpg
 videolink: https://www.youtube.com/embed/rgKA93A6_j0?si=3Ll-beqsAux0j6TE
+biooutcome: outcomes
+biography: Further develop an understanding of how MIDI can be used as a creative tool in addition to a functional one, through practical examples given by the guest composer, and learn some examples of different ways MIDI data can be manipulated.
 script: >-
   Welcome to our brief introduction to MIDI, an essential tool for composers.
   Let’s dive in!